 Myth: You can't get addicted to MDMA

 The way some people talk about MDMA (aka ecstasy) it can seem like a harmless good-time drug.
 But then there are also those wide-eyed types at parties who are chewing their faces off and chatting breeze.
-They always seems to have a stash of pills on them and look like they haven’t slept for weeks.
+They always seem to have a stash of pills on them and look like they haven’t slept for weeks.
 That seems odd though, because you can't get addicted to this drug, right?

 Truth: Unlike substances such as heroin, crack cocaine and alcohol, the research on whether MDMA is physically addictive is inconclusive.
 In rare cases, however, it's possible to get psychologically hooked on it.

 "While there is no evidence MDMA is physically addictive, some people appear to develop a psychological dependency - in that they become preoccupied with using the drug," Ian says.
 He explains that experts don't know for sure if this is due to the chemical or just as a result of it being associated with having a good time dancing in clubs with mates.